-TITLE: Harassment NUMBER: HR 20.00

-AUTHORITY: SEE ALSO:

-DATE ADOPTED: 01/13 REVISED: 03/19 BOARD SECRETARY:
+TITLE: Harassment NUMBER: HR 20.00 AUTHORITY: SEE ALSO: SACSCOC Principles: §5(5) DATE ADOPTED: 01/13 REVISED: 03/19 BOARD SECRETARY:

-To forbid harassment of any form toward employees or Northwest Florida (NWF) State College constituents and to establish the mechanism for investigating claims of harassment
+To forbid harassment of any form toward employees or the College constituents and to establish the mechanism for investigating claims of harassment

-NWF State College is committed to an academic and working environment free of harassment.
+The College is committed to an academic and working environment free of harassment.
 Harassment of College employees or other constituents is against College Policy and will not be tolerated.